jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 I focus on these particular circuitries for a few important reasons.
 First, unlike many other aspects of brain function, the activities of these circuitries are (at least partly) *accessible to conscious awareness*.
 Second, because we can become aware of their functioning, *we can exercise substantial choice* over how we use these circuitries in our lives.
 And third, familiarity with these circuitries provides an *essential foundation* for understanding – and harnessing – basic brain and psychological processes that can bring either suffering or healing and genuine happiness.

 For those who want the scientific research backing up my teachings on these circuitries, one place to start is a [book chapter of mine](/pdf/Hopper_2015_Harnessing_the_Seeking_Satisfaction_and_Embodiment_Circuitries.pdf) that has citations to key research and a full references section.
-(However, those citations are not comprehensive and more research is continually being published.)
+(Those citations are not comprehensive and more research is continually being published.)

 Those who know something about the brain, and perhaps are familiar with the work of Daniel Siegel on interpersonal neurobiology, will see that I don't organize things according to the 'triune' model of brain stem, 'limbic system' and prefrontal cortex.
 There are other differences in my approach as well.